shiroichiheisen/Arduino-Local-Broadcast/README.md

 - The `send` function takes two arguments: a pointer to the data to send and the length of the data to send.
 - The `loop` function takes one argument: a pointer to the function to call when a message is received.
 - The `maxPacketSize` argument in the `localBroadcast` constructor is the maximum size of the packet to receive.
 If the received packet is larger than this size, the `handleReceivedData` function will not be called and the `loop` function will return 1.
+- The `loop` function returns 0 if no message is received, 1 if the received packet is larger than the `maxPacketSize` argument in the `localBroadcast` constructor and 2 if there is an error on allocating memory for the packet to receive.